Robert G. Knight

-Robert G. "Bob" Knight (born July 31, 1941) was the Republican mayor of Wichita, Kansas for seven terms.
+Robert G. "Bob" Knight (born July 31, 1941) is an American former politician who served several stints as a Republican mayor of Wichita, Kansas for seven terms.
 He first ran for office, Wichita City Council, in 1979.
 He also served under Democratic Governor Joan Finney as Kansas Secretary of Commerce and Housing.
 He is generally known as "Bob Knight."

+Knight served as president of the National League of Cities in 2000.